Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 String interpolation expression always has type `kotlin.String`.

-TODO(define this using actual `kotlin.StringBuilder` business?)

-TODO(list all the allowed escapes here?)

 ## TODOs()

-- Class literals
-- Smart casts vs compile-time types
 - What does `decaying` for vararg actually mean?
-- Where to define spread operator?
 - Object literal types look just like restricted union types.
 Are there any traps hidden here?
 - The last paragraph in [object literals][Object literals] is also pretty shady